 Accordingly, on Sundays we will not be meeting in our Worship Center, but instead, we will enjoy worshipping together as a church family outside on our beautiful Plaza and lawn area.
 Consistent with guidelines we have been given for outdoor gatherings (including worship), as well as in conversations we have had this week with Fresno County officials, our worship team will be leading us in joyful singing at all three worship celebrations on Sundays.
 In addition, the County has told us that appropriate social distancing guidelines remain in place, and that face coverings are strongly encouraged but not required for outdoor worship.

-A platform will be set up near the entrance to the Worship Center for use by our worship team and pastors.
+A platform will be set up near the entrance to the Discipleship Center for use by our worship team and pastors.
 Socially-distanced rows of chairs will also be set up on the plaza, along with multiple shade structures (in addition to the permanent ones already in place).
 For those individuals and families who prefer to sit on the lawn area, please feel free to bring your own lawn chairs (or blanket), and shade umbrellas.
 There will be lots of room!